pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/2_data_models_and_firestore_converters/instructions.md

 > 💡 If you get stuck, click on the **“Show Solution”** button below, then run the code to see the final result in this step.

-We've seen in the previous step how dynamic access to properties in a document could be risky.
+In the previous step, you have seen how dynamic access to properties in a document could be risky.
-Let's now add a layer of type-safety!
+Let us now add a layer of type-safety!

 ## Create `Poll` and `Answer` models